-The Freedom Flotilla to West Papua is an unprecedented event of creative resistance to the Indonesian occupation of West Papua.
-The initiative of Indigenous Elders of Australia and West Papua will build global solidarity and highlight the abuses of human rights and land rights carried out under the occupations of their lands on an international stage.
+The voyage of the Freedom Flotilla to West Papua was an unprecedented event of creative resistance to the Indonesian occupation of West Papua.
+The initiative of Indigenous Elders of Australia and West Papua built global solidarity and highlighted the abuses of human rights and land rights carried out under the occupations of their lands on an international stage.

-Follow the journey as the Freedom Flotilla continues to fight for the rights of West Papuans on land and at sea.
+The Freedom Flotilla campaign continues to fight for the rights of West Papuans on land and at sea.
 Follow the journey on this website or via twitter & facebook.

 Almost all of the academic and practice-based literature on transmedia storytelling is focused on fiction-based narratives.
 In this context, transmedia projects are seen to provide an opportunity for fictional narratives to be dispersed across multiple mediums and platforms, ideally with each medium and platform making its own contribution to the story in ways that entice and reward broad and deep levels of audience participation.
 This chapter considers the value of creating activist transmedia projects that seek to tell stories to, speak with and mobilise audiences across countries, cultures and languages.
 By engaging with some of the emerging definitions of Transmedia Activism, and examining two transmedia activist projects that address social justice issues in West Papua, we raise new possibilities for what may constitute Transmedia Activism and question the need for transmedia stories to necessarily be fiction-based.